This is the multi-page printable view of this section. Click here to print.

 The MDR Security Incident Management process is designed to address reported threats that pose a risk to a client’s environment and to ensure appropriate handling.
 When the Security Operations Center (SOC) create a Security Incident, it will remain open until the client reports back that the threat had been handled, risk mitigated and closure request submitted.

-The more information included in a Security Incident, the easier it will be for a client’s security staff to understand and mitigate the threat, therefore the SOC create a detailed Security Incident viewable within the Samurai MDR web application and downloadable in PDF format as required.
+The more information included in a Security Incident, the easier it will be for a client’s security staff to understand and mitigate the threat, therefore the SOC create a detailed Security Incident viewable within the Samurai MDR portal and downloadable in PDF format as required.
 The SOC also recommend you provide feedback of your incident handling as this could improve future security incidents from the SOC and your own handling of them.

 Below is a description of how the SOC performs Security Incident Management when relevant threats are detected and how the Security Incident life-cycle is managed.